Marc-Antoine Camirand

 Marc-Antoine Camirand (born 30 April 1979) is a Canadian racing driver.
-He currently competes in the NASCAR Canada Series and is the 2022, 2024, and 2025 champion.
+He currently competes full-time in the NASCAR Canada Series, driving the No. 96 Chevrolet for Paillé Racing.
+He is the 2022, 2024, 2025, and 2026 champion.

 Early career

-Camirand began karting in the early 1990s, winning the F100 Junior class in the Quebec Karting Championship in 1993 and the Formula Super A class in the Canadian Karting Championship two years later in 1995.
+Camirand began karting in the early 1990s, winning the F100 Junior class in the Quebec Karting Championship in 1993, and the Formula Super A class in the Canadian Karting Championship two years later in 1995.

 Camirand moved to cars in 1996, beginning with the Formula Ford Canada championship.
-Camirand won the championship in 1997 and afterwards moved on the U.S. F2000 National Championship.
+He won the championship in 1997 and afterwards moved on the U.S. F2000 National Championship.
 He competed three full seasons in U.S. F2000, with a best finish of second in the championship during the 1999 championship.
 Camirand made a handful of single-seater series appearances for the next few years, including in the Toyota Atlantic Series and the Formula Renault 2.0 Fran-Am series.

 Sports car racing

 Camirand made his sports car racing debut in 2002 in the American Le Mans Series with a pair of starts in the LMP675 class driving for Archangel Motorsports.

 From 2004 through 2008, Camirand participated in Rolex Sports Car Series in the United States.
 From 2005 onward, Camirand drove primarily for Spirit of Daytona Racing in the Daytona Prototype class.
 Camirand did not complete a full season during his Grand-Am career, instead only running partial schedules each year.